CybersecurityMom/aqs-corner-senior-cybersecurity-framework/README.md

 - **Digital Habits & Credentials (SANS)**
 - **Online Safety & Behavior (ISO)**

-This model restructures major cybersecurity frameworks into clear, plain-English actions that seniors can understand and apply daily.
+This model restructures major cybersecurity standards and controls into clear, plain-English actions that seniors can understand and apply daily.

 ---